Individual Complaints and Urgent Appeals

 (e) If the Group decides that the arbitrary nature of the deprivation of liberty is established, it shall render an opinion to that effect and make recommendations to the Government.

 The opinion is sent to the Government, together with the recommendations.
-Three weeks after this notification, the opinion is also conveyed to the source for information.
+Two weeks after this notification, the opinion is also conveyed to the source for information.

 The opinions are published in an addendum to the report presented annually by the Working Group to the Human Rights Council at the Group's scheduled reporting session.
 (See Revised Working Methods).